 This page may contain affiliate links; please see my disclosure for policy details.
 I earn commissions if you shop through the links on this page.

 Pasta and bacon salad is a delicious and easy-to-make meal that is sure to please any crowd.
-It's a hearty and flavorful dish that is cool and refreshing; perfect to bring to any get-together, and we love this salad for summer parties.
+It's a hearty and flavorful dish that is cool and refreshing; perfect for bringing to any get-together, and we love this salad for summer parties.
 Plus, it's easy to customize with additional fresh ingredients!

-This recipe features a creamy and flavorful dressing combined with a variety of textures and flavors from the pasta, bacon, vegetables, and cheese.
-With only thirty minutes needed to prepare this dish, you can easily toss it together at the start of your day, and then put it in your fridge until you’re ready to enjoy!
-And you know what, this pasta salad is just as good the next day.
+This recipe features a creamy and flavorful dressing combined with a variety of textures and flavors from pasta, bacon, vegetables, and cheese.
+With only thirty minutes needed to prepare this dish, you can easily toss it together at the start of your day and then put it in your fridge until you’re ready to enjoy!
+And you know what?
+This pasta salad is just as good the next day.

 - Rotini—Cooked and cooled to room temperature.
 I like the multi-colored pasta.

 - Bacon—Lean.
 Cooked to desired crispness and crumbled.
 You can even use turkey bacon.